 Students who require an F-1 student visa must demonstrate that they (and/or other sponsors in their home country) can fund all or a significant amount of their educational and living expenses in the United States.
 To verify this requirement, the Certification of Finances form and supplemental bank statements must be completed and uploaded with the online application to the program.
 Even when a graduate program awards financial assistance, students still must verify the remaining funds of their own in order to qualify for an F-1 student visa.

 Northern Mariana Islands

 United States of America

-All international students are considered for scholarships, fellowships or teaching assistantships offered by the individual graduate programs.
-There is no separate application necessary for scholarships and teaching assistantships, except for the graduate fellowships offered by the Asia Pacific Studies program.
+At the time of admission review, all international students are considered for scholarships, fellowships or teaching assistantships offered by each graduate program.
+There is no separate application for these scholarships and teaching assistantships, except for the Ferlinghetti Fellowships offered by the MFA in Writing program.